 In March 2011, Guy put XX894 up for sale, and was quickly sold back to its original owner, Gary Spoors.
-In October 2011, XX894 was sold again to The Buccaneer Aviation Group who continued with the restoration.
+Months later in October 2011, XX894 was sold again to The Buccaneer Aviation Group who continued with the restoration.

-In 2020, Bruntingthorpe’s days of seeing vintage cold war jets fast taxi down the 2 mile long runway sadly came to an end.
+In 2020, Bruntingthorpe’s days of seeing vintage cold war jets fast taxi along the 2-mile long runway sadly came to an end.
 After much discussion, and kind invitation, The Buccaneer Aviation Group elected to move both XX894 and XW544 to Cotswold Airport (former RAF Kemble) as this prospering location will allow both aircraft to continue doing what they do best…. blasting down the runway!

 After an amazing 17 year journey at Bruntingthorpe, on 20th August 2020, XX894 left the aerodrome for Cotswold Airport with XW544 leading the convoy.
 The next day, both XX894 and XW544 touched down (by low loaders) at Cotswold Airport to start their next chapter of preservation.

 Maintenance work started straight away to get the aircraft back to running condition after several months of being untouched due to the COVID-19 pandemic.
 On a damp Saturday in October, XX894 had its first anti-deterioration run at the airport which was overall very successful.
 Today XX894 performs performs regular anti-deterioration runs to our supporters and to reward the crowderfunder supporters who paid a certain amount of money towards our road move with the reward of a backseat static run.

 TBAG is keen to get XX894 out on the runway for a trundle in early 2022.